 The plan includes confirmation that government is working with industry to end the sale of new conventional petrol and diesel cars and vans by 2040.
-The government will also issue a consultation in the autumn of 2017 to gather views on measures to support motorists, residents and businesses affected by the local plans - such as subsidised car club memberships, exemptions from any vehicle restrictions, or a targeted scrappage scheme for car and van drivers in most need of support.
+The Government also issued a consultation in 2017 to gather views on measures to support motorists, residents and businesses affected by the local plans - such as subsidised car club memberships, exemptions from any vehicle restrictions, or a targeted scrappage scheme for car and van drivers in most need of support.